 Justin Bieber is certainly one of the most famous singers and celebrities in the 21st century.
-This blog post on Justin Bieber net worth will answer all the questions you have, from where he got started, how he can make so much money, and more!
+This blog post on Justin Bieber net worth will answer all the questions you have, from where he got started, how he makes so much money, and more!

 Justin Bieber net worth: Basic stats

 Here is a summary of Justin Bieber’s basic stats:

 - Birthday: March 1, 1994

 - Source of wealth: his career as a singer, performer, and endorsements

 Justin Bieber net worth: Early life and personal life

 Bieber was born on March 1, 1994, at St Joseph’s Hospital in London, Ontario, and was raised in Stratford, Ontario.
 Stratford is known for its Stratford Festival, where Shakespearean plays are performed in multiple theatres in the city.